 A significant level of funding will go towards COVID-19 emergency measures and economic recovery.
 Savings from modernizing and streamlining government services will be reinvested in initiatives to attract businesses and investment.
-The government is also committed to right-sizing public sector compensation to ensure more tax dollars can be allocated to the services Albertans rely on.
+The government is also committed to right-sizing public sector compensation to allocate more tax dollars to the services Albertans rely on.

 Response to the COVID-19 pandemic

-Alberta’s government provided unprecedented funding for COVID-19 related expenditures, including treatment, testing and contact tracing, support for self-isolation, masks to Albertans, and funds for schools to purchase personal protective equipment.
-In 2020-21, the government spent more than $5.8 billion to address the COVID-19 pandemic and economic recovery.
-A further $3.1 billion is budgeted in 2021-22 for economic recovery, and an additional $1.25 billion to ensure the health care system and other crucial areas remain adequately resourced.
+Alberta’s government has provided unprecedented funding for COVID-19 related expenditures, including treatment, testing and contact tracing, support for self-isolation, masks to Albertans, and funding schools to purchase personal protective equipment.
+In 2020-21, support for the pandemic response and Alberta’s Recovery Plan totaled $5.1 billion, plus $460 million in capital investments.
+A further $3.1 billion is budgeted in 2021-22 for economic recovery, and an additional $1.25 billion contingency is provided for the health care system and other crucial areas.